X

 Encourage your child to find ways to not be disappointed next time.
 With a bit of coaching, it won’t take your child too long before they realise that they have the option to volunteer help to their teacher.
 On her own, she will learn that she has the power to change the outcome of events in her life.

-Raising resilient children includes helping them work through areas in which they might be weak or challenged.
-For instance, if your child is too shy to make friends, teach her how to greet a person and strike up a polite conversation.
 If that’s too much for your child, you can start with something very simple, such as going to a restaurant and asking the waiter for what they want.
 You can guide your child about what to say and how to say them.
 But, eventually, you’re going to have to make them do such skills on their own.

 Raising resilient children means teaching them to deal with problems – telling them about the real deal about the real world.
 But, parents, remember not to be all doom and gloom!
 Don’t use dire outcomes as a warning.
 It will only scare them.

-Instead of employing ineffective terror tactics, use all situations as opportunities for learning something positive.
-The American Psychological Association emphasises the importance of a positive self-view.
 “Help your child remember ways that he or she has successfully handled hardships in the past,” they recommend, “and then help him understand that these past challenges help him build the strength to handle future challenges.”

 So even if your child fails at an attempt to do something, she will naturally learn that every cloud has a silver lining.

 Raising resilient children doesn’t mean that they need to be made of stone.
 Children should be allowed to get mad, frustrated or sad if they feel like it.
-Recognizing such emotions though is only one part of the whole process.
+Recognising such emotions though is only one part of the whole process.
 Next, you’d have to teach them how to manage their emotions is a must.

 If your child is disappointed in losing a game and sulks, tell her that you understand her feelings.
 However, teach her that moping around doesn’t improve anything.
 Moving on and getting back to practice does!